 These shoes were built for max speed.
 Per the manufacturer, the Adizero Finesse was fine-tuned for 200-meter and 400-meter events, but they can also work for the 100-meter events.
 They feature a molded forefoot plate to propel you along curves and straight-aways.
 A reinforced ripstop mesh upper offers a snug, locked-in fit.

 The best part: These sprinting shoes were made in part with recycled materials.
-They come in a striking blue with bright orange Adidas stripes.
+They come in a striking color with the Adidas stripes.

 2. Best for Middle-Distance: Nike Air Zoom Victory